 This leaflet is about inhalers for chronic obstructive pulmonary disease (COPD).
-Another leaflet in this series, called Chronic Obstructive Pulmonary Disease, gives more general information about COPD.
-There are also separate leaflets called Asthma and Inhalers for Asthma.
+For general information about COPD, see separate leaflet called Chronic Obstructive Pulmonary Disease.
+There are also separate leaflets called Asthma and Inhalers for Asthma (including Inhaled Steroids).

 The medicines inside inhalers

 The medicine inside an inhaler goes straight into the airways when you breathe in.
 This means that you need a much smaller dose than if you took the medicine as a tablet or liquid by mouth.
 The airways and lungs are treated but little of the medicine gets into the rest of the body (via the bloodstream).